Optimized Search for a Binary Black Hole Merger Population in LIGO-Virgo O3 Data: Search of Ligo-Virgo O3 data

-We analyze the complete set of data from the O3 run, recorded and calibrated by the LVK collaborations, which is accessible via the Gravitational Wave Open Science Center (GWOSC)\footnote{https://gwosc.org/GWTC-3/}: we used offline recalibrated (C01) strain data, applying available vetoes for invalid or substandard data quality~\cite{LIGO:2021ppb}.
+We analyze the complete set of data from the O3 run, recorded and calibrated by the LVK collaborations, which is also accessible via the Gravitational Wave Open Science Center (GWOSC)\footnote{https://gwosc.org/GWTC-3/}: we used offline recalibrated (C01) strain data, applying available vetoes for invalid or substandard data quality~\cite{LIGO:2021ppb}.
 Given the new unrestricted bank, we used the configuration settings appropriate to the BBH search from \cite{LIGOScientific:2021djp}, with slight refinements.
-We used a slightly different $\chi^{2}$ tuning which makes sure that no template uses less than 11 $\chi^{2}$ bins \cite{Nitz:2021zwj}.
+We used a slightly different $\chi^{2}$ tuning which makes sure that no template uses less than 11 $\chi^{2}$ bins \cite{nitz20234}, and a low-frequency cutoff $f_\mathrm{low}$ of 10\,Hz is applied for the matched filter SNR evaluation across all detectors.
 The observation of repeated (lower amplitude) ``echo'' glitches, a few seconds away from loud auto-gated glitches which are windowed to zero~\cite{usman2016pycbc}, prompted the implementation of an additional veto \cite{chandra2021optimized}.
 This veto is applied to all triggers between $1.5$ seconds before and $2.5$ seconds after the central times of the gates for H1 and L1.
 For V1, triggers within $0.5$ seconds before and 1 second after the central gate times are excluded.
 These time intervals are selected based on visual inspection of the distribution of single-detector triggers around gated times.
-In addition, a low-frequency cutoff $f_\mathrm{low}$ of 10\,Hz is applied for the matched filter SNR evaluation across all detectors.
 Following these settings, the PyCBC search is run with the \ac{KDE} ranking statistic.